Key Takeaways

 Asking employees to rate themselves is almost always a lose-lose proposition.
 Why?

-- A struggling employee is unlikely to rate themselves as such.
+A struggling employee is unlikely to rate themselves as such.
 That self-appraisal can quickly turn a constructive discussion into an argument.

-As a leader, helping your employees succeed is your main mission.
+As a leader, helping your employees succeed is one of your primary goals.
+Save all other discussions for another time.

 8. “I probably shouldn’t tell you this, but…”

-If you don’t have the information you need, say so—and follow up later.
+If you don’t have the information you need, say so — and follow up later.

 9. “We might be able to make that happen.”